Prenatal Gummy vs. Pill: Which One is Right for You? - Baby Blues

 Baby Blues gummy prenatal

-For me the gummy prenatal was a fix.
-Some days I sucked on it some days I chewed it slowly but it didn't make my stomach upset to cause any hesitation with taking it based on my day and knowing that my baby was getting nutrition consistently was a big relief.
+For me the Baby Blues gummy prenatal was a fix.
+Some days I sucked on it some days I chewed it slowly but it didn’t make my stomach upset to cause any hesitation with taking it based on my day and knowing that my baby was getting nutrition consistently was a big relief.

 I feel strongly each mom has to decide and do their best based on what they can handle.